This page was reviewed under our medical and editorial policy by

 This page was updated on May 3, 2022.

-With cancer, you may be trying to prevent weight loss, or having trouble with it right now.
 The majority of cancer patients lose weight at some point in the course of the disease.
-Weight is sometimes the sign that leads someone to get diagnosed with cancer, but it may occur at any time, such as during treatment or in the advanced stages.
+Weight is sometimes the sign that leads someone to get diagnosed with cancer, but it may occur at any time, such as during treatment or in the advanced stages of the disease.

-Your eating habits may change.
-Feelings of stress or worry may affect your ability to eat.
-Know that your cancer care team, which includes a dietitian, can help you find ways to keep weight on and stay strong.
+The patient's eating habits may change.
+Feelings of stress or worry may affect his or her ability to eat.
+If the cancer care team includes a dietitian, he or she can help patients find ways to keep weight on and stay strong.

-‘Why does cancer cause weight loss?
 What all types of cancer have in common are abnormal cells.
-These cancerous cells divide, proliferating and crowding out healthy cells—a process that taps into the body’s energy source, so you are burning more calories at rest.
+These cancerous cells divide, proliferating and crowding out healthy cells—a process that taps into the body’s energy source, causing cancer patients to burn more calories at rest.

-About 40 percent of people with cancer say they experienced unexplained, unintentional weight loss leading up to their initial diagnosis, according to the American Society of Clinical Oncology.
+Between 31 percent and 87 percent of cancer patients say they experienced unexplained, unintentional weight loss.
 The weight change that precedes a cancer diagnosis is typically a loss of 10 pounds or more, and it most often occurs with cancers that affect the following areas:

-Sometimes, this weight loss isn’t a direct result of the disease, but how it affects your desire to eat (loss of appetite), eating habits and the way your body processes and absorbs food.
+Sometimes, this weight loss isn’t a direct result of the disease, but how it affects the patient's desire to eat (loss of appetite), eating habits and the way the body processes and absorbs food.
 These actions may lead to weight loss.

 Appetite changes related to the disease itself may be brought on by: